TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab7.md

 It is therefore important to have positive and negative typing tests, which involve correct and incorrect subtyping.

 Again, keep in mind that coverage is the main criterion for your grade.

+### Number of errors

+Similar to the previous testing lab, it is important to specify the exact number of errors in `x errors` tests for grading to work correctly.
+You need to make sure that your program does not contain any other errors.

+For duplicate method definitions, you get an error for every definition of the same name.
+For missing method definitions, an error for every unresolved reference.
+For overloaded method definitions, an error for every overloaded definition in the same class.
+And for cyclic inheritance, an error for every class definition in the cycle.

+Interaction between names and types give rise to more complex cases.
+Unresolved references cause an error, but also cascade into the surrounding expression or statement, because the reference is untyped.
+In addition, unresolved method references create an additional error because the arguments cannot be checked.
+Assignment statements have the same behavior, when the left hand side is unresolved, there is an unresolved error and an additional error because the right hand side cannot be checked.

+Primitive, unary, and binary expressions do not cascade errors, because their type is always known.